 The alternative to this is collaborative law.
 Collaborative lawyers focus on reaching solutions together in order to ease the burden of a divorce.
 You and your former partner sit down and, with the help of your own collaborative law solicitors, all together in the same room, you work it out, face-to-face.
 This means that rather than dealing through your collaborative law solicitors, you work with them to reach the best solutions for you and your family.
 The collaborative law approach is changing the way people think about family law.
 For couples who genuinely seek a fair solution and want to minimise the pain of family breakdown, it may offer the very best way ahead.

 What makes Collaborative Law so successful?

-You are in control, without having the threat of court proceedings hanging over you.
+Choosing to go through a collaborative divorce means you are in control, without having the threat of court proceedings hanging over you.
 You set the agenda, so you talk about the things that matter most to you and your family.
 You set the pace because you are not governed by court dates and appearances.
 You maintain contact with your former partner.
 That way you have the best chance of understanding each other and finding the right solutions.

 Remember, if children are involved, you will both remain parents and it will help your children to cope better with your separation if they see that you are working things out together.
 Most importantly the key decisions you make about your future are yours - they are not made by a stranger in a courtroom.

 What is the difference between collaborative law and mediation?

 In collaborative law, the negotiations will generally involve four people – the two parties and their own collaborative lawyers.
 In mediation, the negotiations instead involve three people – the two parties and a neutral mediator.